5 Frequently Asked Questions About Freeze Dried PetsSeptember 3, 2020 4:48 pm Leave your thoughts

 If you are looking for ways to preserve the memory of your beloved family pet, one of the options is to have the pet freeze-dried.
 This is a technique that can help you mount your pet safely and reliably, allowing you and your loved ones to carry on a piece of a family member that brought you so much joy.
 When it comes to freezing drying family pets, we know that lots of people have questions.
-At Animal Family, we specialize in pet preservation.
+At Animal Family, your go to animal taxidermists, we specialize in pet preservation.
 Take a look at some of the most common questions we get asked!

 Can You Freeze Dry Your Pet?

 Yes!
 You can absolutely freeze-dry your pet!
 After they pass away, you need to act quickly.
 It is a good idea to take them and place him or her in the freezer in a large plastic bag.
 Put this entire package in the freezer.
 Try to make sure this happens within 6 hours of them passing away.
 Sooner is better.
 This will provide them with the best chance of being preserved because this will halt the decomposition process.
 Try to tuck in the legs and tilt the head toward the body.
 This will help them freeze in the appropriate position for professionals to work with him or her.
 Furthermore, try to come up with a few photos that will allow the professionals to see how they should look.
 If in doubt, do not hesitate to contact us.

 There are lots of ways for you to mount your pet; however, they all have one thing in common: the mount is going to last as long as you take good care of it.
 No matter how you decide to mount them, you need to make sure that you take care of him or her.
 As long as you take care them, he or she should last a lifetime.
 This is true when it comes to freeze-drying as well.
 When you come to see us for help, we will go over the process with you to make sure that you understand exactly what you have to do to help them last a lifetime.
 We guarantee it!

 How Long Does the Process Take?